codenickycode/create-react-spa-cloudflare/README.cloudflare/README.cloudflare.md

 1. [Sign up for Cloudflare](https://www.cloudflare.com/) (they have a free tier)

 2. Create a Pages app to host the React client.
-From the Workers & Pages screen, choose "Create".
+From the Compute - Workers & Pages screen, choose "Create".
    ![](./img/1%20-%20create%20pages.jpg)

-3. Select the "Pages" tab and click "Upload assets" from the "Create using direct upload" section.
+3. Select the "Pages" tab and click "Get started" in the "Use direct upload" section.
    ![](./img/2%20-%20direct%20upload.jpg)

 4. Name your app and click "Create".
 Note: You do not need to upload any assets and click "Deploy".
 The Wrangler CLI and GitHub actions will take care of that later.
+After creating, skip step 2 and go back to the overview screen.

    ![](./img/3a%20-%20name%20project.jpg)